nikolaushuber/opeg/quickstart.md

   |> eval
 ```

 As you can see, we have defined a recursive evaluator function for expressions of type `ast` which we defined above.
-I also included a function `interpret` which takes an arithmetic expression as a string and converts it to the evaluated integer.
+We also included a function `interpret` which takes an arithmetic expression as a string and converts it to the evaluated integer.
 As you can see, the generated parser interface is the same as the one you get from [menhir](http://gallium.inria.fr/~fpottier/menhir/).

 ## Using Dune